fragile X syndrome

 An FMR1 gene with 5 to 44 CGG repeats is considered normal.
-An individual with this number of FMR1 CGG repeats is not at an increased risk to have a child with fragile X syndrome on to his or her children.
-These genes may be thought of as stable, in that they usually pass from parent to child with the same number of repeats.
-For example, if the parent's gene has 15 CGG repeats, his or her child is also very likely to have a gene with 15 CGG repeats.
+An individual with this number of FMR1 CGG repeats is not at an increased risk to have a child with fragile X syndrome.
+CGG repeats in this range may be thought of as stable, in that they usually pass from parent to child with the same number of repeats.
+For example, if the parent's gene has 30 CGG repeats, his or her child is also very likely to have a gene with 30 CGG repeats.

 An individual with 45 to 54 repeats is not at substantial risk for passing on fragile X syndrome to his or her child, but the number of repeats transmitted to the next generation may increase slightly.

 Those with 55 to 200 CGG repeats have a premutation.
-They do not have symptoms of fragile X syndrome, although they are at increased risk for FXTAS and POF.
+They do not have symptoms of fragile X syndrome, although they are at increased risk for FXTAS, FXPOI, and FXAND.
 However, depending on which parent has the premutation, future children may be at risk.

 An individual with more than 200 repeats is considered to have a full mutation.
 Full mutations cause the FMR1 gene to malfunction, shutting down its ability to produce a functional protein.

 If a Parent Has a Mutation or Premutation, What Is the Risk That His or Her Child Will Develop Fragile X Syndrome?

-If a mother has a full mutation, 50% of her children will also inherit the full mutation and be at risk for fragile X syndrome.
+If a mother has a full mutation, 50% of her children will also inherit the full mutation and be at risk for symptoms of fragile X syndrome.
 Men who have full mutations typically do not reproduce.